The Best of Spain: Ultimate 10 Day Spain Itinerary

 - Basilica de la Sagrada Familia: This still-under-construction church is the most famous thing to see in Barcelona.
 It was designed by Catalan architect Antoni Gaudí, and he is buried in the church’s crypt.
 He is also responsible for designing many other popular attractions in Barcelona.
 The Sagrada Familia is definitely his most famous work and an absolute must to visit.
 Be sure to purchase tickets that include both the Sagrada Família and Towers!
 These come with an app audio guide and will set you back €36 per person.
 Definitely purchase your tickets in advance online from the official site during high season, as certain time slots do sell out.

 - Parc Güell: If you’ve ever watched the Cheetah Girls 2, or had anyone on your social media study abroad in Barcelona, this is that mosaic park!
 This UNESCO World Heritage site is an absolute can’t-miss thing to do in Barcelona and – surprise, surprise – was designed by Antoni Gaudí.
-You can buy tickets, which are €10, in advance from the official site to ensure you get a time slot that works for your schedule.
+You can buy tickets, which are €18, in advance from the official site to ensure you get a time slot that works for your schedule.

 - Gràcia: On your way towards the historical center from Parc Güell, wander through one of Barcelona’s most beloved neighborhoods.
 Gràcia is a lot calmer than the touristy parts of town, but has many less-popular Gaudí works hidden inside it.

 - Casa Milà: Casa Mila is the last private residence designed by Antoni Gaudí.
-You can enter this UNESCO World Heritage site for €25 if you purchase tickets online from the official site, or for €3 more in person.
+You can enter this UNESCO World Heritage site for €29 if you purchase tickets online from the official site, or for €2 more in person.
 But if you are short on time, even just admiring it from outside is better than nothing!

 - Casa Batlló: Located not too far away from Casa Mila, Casa Batllo is another Antoni Gaudí masterpiece and UNESCO World Heritage site.
 Like Casa Mila, you can also enter.
-Tickets are €35 if you purchase tickets online from the official site, or for €4 more in person.
+There are various ticket types that allow you to see more or less of the building.
+The lowest-level ticket type is usually €29 – €35 if you purchase tickets online from the official site.
 Again, you can simply admire from outside if you are short on time.

 Day Three